+The best Colorado nursing schools have a variety of programs for new nurses and working nurses returning to school.
 There are lots of nursing schools in Colorado, where you can get a degree and begin a career in nursing in Colorado.
 There is a strong need for nurses, and that is likely to continue, and there are a lot of options to consider when looking for a Colorado nursing degree.
-The best nursing schools in Colorado are those that are accredited and that meet your needs as a student.
+The best nursing schools in Colorado have accreditation and meet your needs as a student.

 You could start out in a junior college and get a nursing aid certificate, and that could be a springboard to an RN license from a four-year school.
 There are also Colorado accelerated nursing programs to help you get started fast.
 You can get a BA or MA in nursing whether that be from a traditional school or online.
 These can also be a start for a nursing practitioner license.